tmbuza/iMAP/index.md

 <br>

 ### Download QIIME2 images
 > We will use a QIIME2 version 2020.6 Docker image.
 Credit goes to the QIIME2 team for developing the qiime2core images.
 We renamed the image to enable us to commit changes to the image.
 Optionally, you can pull different tag of the qiime2/core image directly from [QIIME2 docker repository](https://hub.docker.com/r/qiime2/core/tags).
-Please note that, pulling a different tag from docker hub may require a version-compartible trained OTU classifier.
+Please note that, using a different tag may require a version-compartible trained OTU classifier.

 ```{}
 docker pull tmbuza/qiime2core:v2020.6